 NORTHERN FOOD INSECURITY

-Food insecurity is at crisis levels in many northern communities.
+at crisis levels in many

 Poverty, along with a lack of access to logistics, proper infrastructure, and transportation has resulted in many Canadians living in northern and remote communities to experience disproportionate levels of food insecurity.
 We recognize the need is urgent and that the time for change is now.

 While the food insecurity rate across the country lies at 12.7%, in Nunavut, that number is 57%—more than quadruple the national average.
 It is a complex and critical issue that requires a very specific set of solutions.
-Which is why Food Banks Canada continues to recommend greater focus and attention by governments when it comes to addressing the high levels of food insecurity in Canada’s north.
+Which is why Food Banks Canada continues to recommend greater focus and attention by governments when it comes to addressing the high levels of food insecurity in Canada’s North.

 Food Banks Canada’s approach to ending food insecurity in the North goes well beyond the food banking model.